Last update: 01.22.2019

 The second step to security is encryption.
 It starts off well – the tunneling protocol is the much-celebrated OpenVPN, considered to be the industry standard protocol.
 This open source platform is constantly developed and maintained by the best and the brightest.

-Whilst this all sounds great, there are unfortunately some issues – IP leaks, no kill switch and even something recognized as a virus – one of the worst things to pop up in a VPN service.
+Whilst this all sounds great, there are unfortunately some issues – IP leaks, no kill switch and even something recognized as a virus, which is one of the worst things to pop up in a VPN service.
 Unfortunately, these things combined put it out of the running for top-notch security.

 Furthermore, Hong Kong, albeit outside the 14 eyes, is certainly not out of the influence of China.
 This means you could be swimming in some muddy waters – something you might want to keep in mind before writing dirty limericks about Xi Jinping’s uncanny resemblance to Vinnie The Pooh.

-Back to those IP leaks, these occur when WebtRTC APIs go around the VPN tunnel.
+Back to those IP leaks – they occur when WebtRTC APIs go around the VPN tunnel.
 This causes your IP to be revealed without you even knowing.
-The fact that it failed two out of four tests in this area is a bad sign.
+The fact that it failed two out of four IP leak tests in this area is a very bad sign.

 Kill Switches are an important Plan B type option in the world of VPN.
-If you have one, any interruption will kill your traffic instantly, preventing your IP address from becoming known.
-There’s no such feature here.
+If you have one, any interruption on your VPN will kill your traffic instantly, preventing your IP address from becoming known.
+Sadly, there’s no kill switch feature here.

 How to download and install it